-Sensory rooms provide a unique sensory experience to people of all sensory abilities.
-These rooms can help to aid sensory development by guiding individuals through various challenges that target their sensory ability to correctly respond to sensory information.
-This is best achieved through providing a specially designed space that gives a tailored experience to the individual.
+But what is a sensory room?
+Well, sensory rooms provide a unique sensory experience to people of all sensory abilities.
+These rooms can help to aid sensory development by guiding individuals through various challenges that target their sensory ability to respond to sensory information correctly.
+This is best achieved by providing a specially designed space that gives a tailored experience to the individual.

 In terms of education, schools can benefit tremendously from a sensory room.
 For children with sensory issues, developmental disabilities, or learning difficulties, a sensory room can give them a special place to escape to and feel safe and secure in.
 With a room designed specifically for their needs, individuals have control over what they want to interact with.

 Calming Sensory Room

 When planning a sensory room, you first need to decide on the purpose of the room.
 Does it need to be calming?
 Or more interactive?
 A calming sensory room is good for individuals who are over-sensitive to sensory information.
 For this environment, you can induce relaxation and calm through a variety of sensory products.

-Additionally, you can introduce soothing sounds through a calming CD, which also promotes sensory development.
-Projectors are good for providing relaxing visuals whilst adding interest to the room.
+Additionally, you can introduce soothing sounds, which also promotes sensory development.
+Projectors are good for providing relaxing visuals while adding interest to the room.
 These visuals can be changed with a variety of effects wheels.
-The key is to create a space that is stimulating whilst remaining a soothing and relaxing space.
+The key is to create a space that is stimulating while remaining a soothing and relaxing space.

 Interactive Sensory Room

-Some individuals experience an under-sensitivity to sensory information, and can become withdrawn.
+Some individuals experience an under-sensitivity to sensory information and can become withdrawn.
 In this case, having an interactive and stimulating sensory room is ideal.
 An interactive floor system allows individuals to interact with the image using movement.
-With a range of games available, such as ‘Scatter the Stars’, and an option to create your own scenarios there is something for everyone.
+With a range of games available, such as ‘Scatter the Stars’, and an option to create your own scenarios, there is something for everyone.
 A superactive LED fibre optic bundle allows individuals to work on their interaction skills through cause and effect and colour recognition.